Gamer069/robotmod/README.md

 I
 ```

+where P is carved pumpkin,
+and I is iron block.

 ### Creating addons for this mod
 Just create a regular mod which depends on this mod, and use the `ModRegistries.ACTION_TYPE` registry to register your own CustomAction like so:
 ```java